wojtekmach/attrs/README.md

 ## Features

 * immutability
 * all attributes must be specified on initialisation.
-Hopefully less `nil`s flying around
+Hopefully less `nil`'s flying around
 * uses `attr_reader` and `attr_writer`.
 Can be easily overwritten
 * just 50 LOC (not including coercion support)